Hurricane-damaged roofs in Puerto Rico remain a problem. One group is offering a fix. - NewsBreak

 Sculptor Steven Weitzman has been selected to create a statue for the U.S. Capitol of Barbara Rose Johns, who as a teenager led a student strike in Virginia that helped pave the way for the dismantling of school segregation.
 The Commission for Historical Statues in the U.S. Capitol selected the...

-Idaho authorities have released the most comprehensive evidence yet tying the stabbing deaths of four University of Idaho students to a suspect arrested last week and charged with their murders.
-Among the new information is the recovery of a DNA sample from a leather knife sheath found in one of...
+Idaho authorities have released the most comprehensive evidence yet tying the stabbing deaths of four University of Idaho students to a suspect arrested last week and charged with murder in their killings.
+Among the new information is the recovery of a DNA sample from a leather knife sheath found in...

+Tesla driver is charged with intentionally plunging his family off a California cliff

+A Tesla driver has been arrested and charged with intentionally driving off a cliff in Northern California in an attempt to kill his family, law enforcement officials said.
+At about 10:50 a.m. local time Monday, officials received a report of a vehicle over the cliff side on Highway 1 about 20 miles south of downtown San Francisco, the California Highway Patrol said in a press release Tuesday.
+Inside the white Tesla, about 250 to 300 feet down a cliff next to the Pacific Ocean, were two children, a 4-year-old boy and a 7-year-old girl, and two adults, both 41, who all survived.

 Followers